PHGA Rules of Play

 When: Preferred lies are allowed on holes designated by Palatine Hills Golf Course 1) as cart path only or 2) as having adverse conditions as posted in the Pro Shop.

-Relief: A ball lying on a closely mown area through the green may be lifted without penalty and cleaned.
+Relief: A ball lying in the “general area” (that is, the area previously known as “through the green” cut to fairway height or less) may be lifted without penalty and cleaned.
 Before lifting the ball, the player must mark its position.
 Having lifted the ball, he must place it on a spot within six inches of and not nearer the hole than where it originally lay that is not in a hazard and not on a putting green.

 PHGA Local Rule #2 - Alternative to Stroke and Distance